 An emulsifier removes the water from the fuel tank by reducing the water into smaller particles to pass it through the vehicle’s injectors or carburetors.
 A demulsifier will remove water by separating the water out of the fuel, dropping it to the bottom of the fuel tank and out through the vehicle’s racors, separators, or filters.
 Emulsifiers have been known to cause corrosion and severe damage to injectors or carburetors due to the heat and steam passing through the nozzles despite anti-corrosive components in a fuel additive.
 In addition, many emulsifiers have been known to use forms of alcohol to dissipate the water which can dry out fuel systems and corrode injection or carburetion systems.
 Demulsifiers are a safer alternative as water isn’t passed through the engine and is separated out and filtered towards the racors or separators.
 When looking for an additive to remove water, look for an additive that is a demulsifier.

 An additive for ethanol, an additive for detergents, an additive for stabilization, etc.

-You may have noticed when walking down the fuel treatment aisle different additives that will treat for specific fuel issues such as an ethanol treatment, a detergent for the engine, a stabilizer, a biocide, an additive to increase lubrication in engine…the list goes on and on.
+You may have noticed when walking down the fuel treatment aisle different additives that will treat for specific fuel issues such as an ethanol treatment, a detergent for the engine, a stabilizer, an additive to increase lubrication in engine…the list goes on and on.
 While dropping $6.00 – $18.00 on an additive doesn’t seem like much, trying to treat multiple fuel related issues at low additive concentrations begins to really add up.

 Alternatively, find an additive that is a one-stop-shop.
 Your fuel treatment should be multifunctional and concentrated by treating all of your fuel related problems at low doses, therefore getting a better bang for your buck.